 Thousands of airplane bird strikes occur each year, but airports have many safety and conservation measures in place to minimize these potentially damaging and dangerous situations.
-Thanks to thoughtful airport bird control techniques, the majority of bird strikes do not result in substantial damage to the aircraft or danger to the passengers.
-Conscientious airport officials continually monitor nearby wildlife in order to refine bird avoidance procedures avoid any potential problems and to minimize the impact on birds.
+Thanks to thoughtful airport bird control techniques, the majority of airplane scares involving birds do not result in substantial damage to the aircraft or danger to the passengers.
+Conscientious airport officials continually monitor nearby wildlife in order to refine bird avoidance procedures, avoid any potential problems, and minimize the impact on birds.

 Why Birds Like Airports

 Large flocks of birds are hazardous to aircraft, and unfortunately birds enjoy the habitat around many busy airports.
 Because airports are placed on the fringe of large urban centers, they frequently have large tracts of unused, undeveloped land surrounding them as noise and safety buffers.
-It is that undeveloped land that is attractive to birds, particularly as suitable habitat shrinks due to urban expansion.
+That undeveloped land is attractive to birds, particularly as suitable habitat shrinks due to urban expansion.
 At the same time, the general bustle of the airport often discourages large predators, giving birds a safer sanctuary.
-Many airports are also near substantial wetlands or drainage ponds – water is a superb noise dampener – which is attractive to migratory waterfowl, gulls and other large birds.
+Many airports are also near substantial wetlands or drainage ponds since water is a superb noise dampener, making these areas even more attractive to migratory waterfowl, gulls, and other large birds.
 Unfortunately, the same birds that are most attracted to these habitats can present the most dangerous threats to aircraft.

 How Airports Minimize Bird Strikes

-Both large birds and flocks of smaller birds can be dangerous to aircraft, either by impacting the windscreen or being ingested into the engines.
+Both large birds and flocks of smaller birds can be dangerous to planes, either by impacting the windscreen or being sucked into the engines.

 This not only causes significant damage to the plane but can also create hazardous and unsafe flying conditions if critical damage occurs.
 Because of this, many airports have wildlife control initiatives in place to minimize any interaction between birds and aircraft.

-Airports that have had the most success with minimizing bird strikes have employed all three methods through various techniques.
+Airports that are most successful at minimizing bird strikes have employed all three methods through various techniques.

 Modifying the habitat surrounding an airport so it will not appeal to birds is an easy way to encourage wild birds to seek alternative roosting and feeding grounds.
 Effective measures include: